1. Applicable Terms Used in the Policy

 Sexual misconduct is an umbrella term that includes, but is not limited to, dating violence, domestic violence, sex-based discrimination, sexual assault, sexual harassment, sexual violence, stalking, and/or other prohibited sexual misconduct.
-The College understands that definitions may overlap and will examine individual incidents where sexual misconduct is alleged.
+The University understands that definitions may overlap and will examine individual incidents where sexual misconduct is alleged.

 a.
 Dating Violence

 Dating violence refers to violence committed by a person who is, or who has been, in a social relationship of a romantic or intimate nature with the Complainant.

 The existence of the relationship is based on: (1) the length of the relationship; (2) the type of relationship; and (3) the frequency of interaction between the persons involved in the relationship.